 Figure (a) shows the circuit of a positive clipper.
-Itconsists of a diode D and a resistor R with output taken across the resistor.
-During positive half cycle the input voltage, the terminal A is positive with respect to B. This reverse biases the diode and it acts as an open switch.
+It consists of a diode D and a resistor R with outputs taken across the resistor.
+During the positive half cycle of the input voltage, terminal A is positive with respect to B. This reverse biases the diode and it acts as an open switch.
 Therefore all the applied voltage drops across the diode and none across the resistor.
-As a result of this, there is no output voltage during the positive half cycle of the input voltage.
+As a result, there is no output voltage during the positive half cycle of the input voltage.

 Figure (b) shows the waveform of the input voltage.
-During the positive half cycle of the voltage, the terminal A is positive with respect to the terminal B. Therefore the diode is forward biased; as a result all the input voltage appears across the resistor.
-During negative half cycle of the input voltage, the terminal B is positive with respect to the terminal A. Therefore the diode is reverse biased and hence there is no voltage drop across the resistor during negative half cycle.
+During the positive half cycle of the voltage, terminal A is positive with respect to terminal B. Therefore the diode is forward biased; as a result, all the input voltage appears across the resistor.

 Biased Clipper Circuit

-If bias voltage is placed in series with diode then the circuit is called biased clipper or limiter circuit.
-This bias determines the point where the diode begins to conduct and duration of conduction.
-With bias clipping can be done to any percent of the input signal ranging from 1% to 99%.
+If the bias voltage is placed in series with a diode then the circuit is called a biased clipper or limiter circuit.
+This bias determines the point where the diode begins to conduct and the duration of conduction.
+With bias, clipping can be done to any percent of the input signal ranging from 1% to 99%.

 Single End Clipper

-Figure (c) shows a single end positive clipper.
-Notice that the positive terminal of the battery connected to the diodes cathode therefore diode conducts when input voltage reaches at the level of 4.7 volt (VBias + 0.7).
-And when diode is conducting there will no current in RL and no voltage will drop across RL.
+Figure (c) shows a single-end positive clipper.
+Notice that the positive terminal of the battery is connected to the diode cathode, therefore, the diode conducts when the input voltage reaches the level of 4.7 volts (VBias + 0.7).
+And when a diode is conducting there will be no current in RL and no voltage will drop across RL.
 So that all the input voltage above this level will be clipped off at the output.